darahsten/sentry_nologger_demo/README.rst

      :alt: Black code style

-:License: MIT

 Introduction
 ------------
-The new sentry sdk (DSN) introduces some incompatibilities with raven and hence required.
+The new sentry sdk (DSN) introduces some incompatibilities with raven.
-Documentation on how to upgrade to the new sentry sdk is lacking for django projects.
+Documentation on how to upgrade to the new sentry sdk from using the old raven client is lacking for django projects.

-I wanted to upgrade and discovered along the way that logger.exception(repr(e)) no longer sends any errors to sentry when using the new dsn.
+I wanted to upgrade and discovered along the way that `logger.exception(repr(e))` no longer sends any errors to sentry when using the new dsn and default configuration for django

 See more here https://stackoverflow.com/questions/57274935/configuring-sentry-handler-for-django-with-new-sentry-sdk-without-raven/57294650#57294650